microsoft/api-guidelines/azure/Guidelines.md

 :white_check_mark: **DO** treat JSON field names with case-sensitivity.

 :white_check_mark: **DO** treat JSON field values with case-sensitivity.
-There may be some exceptions but avoid if at all possible.
+There may be some exceptions (e.g. GUIDs) but avoid if at all possible.

 :white_check_mark: **DO** use GET for resource retrieval and return JSON in the response body